The Best Under $35 Alcohol, According To Bartenders & Beverage Directors

-How many times have you said to a friend, "let's save money and stay in this weekend," only to realize you're actually still spending quite a lot to mix up your own drinks at home?
-You may think you're being financially responsible by serving yourself, but in reality, good alcohol can be expensive regardless of where you get it.
-That doesn't mean, however, that there aren't liquor brands out there that are more affordable.
-And we're not talking about any of that terrible-tasting well liquor you're probably buying at the bar.
+These days, most of us aren't spending time out drinking at bars, and damn, do we miss it.
+Keeping ourselves and others safe by staying in is the right move though.
+Luckily, we can enjoy a little bit of the fun that comes with going out by making cocktails at home, and we can do it without having to spend too much money on booze.

 We spoke to real bartenders and beverage directors from across the country about the affordable alcohol they like most.
-These under-$35 liquors, liqueurs, and spirits are just right for a frugal night in or a big house party, and since they're bartender-approved, you know they don't sacrifice on flavor.
+These under-$35 liquors, liqueurs, and spirits are just right for all those quarantined nights inside.
+The best part is, they're bartender-approved so you know they don't sacrifice on flavor.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.